hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 The `applied` value within the [resource namespace](#namespace-resources-data-sources) contains a "predicted" representation of the resource's state post-apply.
-It's created using the existing data from the resource's state (if any), and merging the pending resource's diff on top of it.
+It's created by merging the pending resource's diff on top of the existing data from the resource's state (if any).

 The map is a complex representation of these values with data going as far down as needed to represent any state values such as maps, lists, and sets.